mrmekon/itsy-gitsy/README.md

 ## Performance

-High performance is not a primary goal of Itsy-Gitsy, since it is primarily intended for indexing small personal projects, but various settings are provided to allow it to handle large repositories.
+High performance is not a primary goal of Itsy-Gitsy, since it is mostly intended for indexing small personal projects, but various settings are provided to allow it to handle large repositories.

 The majority of parsing and generation is linear and single-threaded, except for rendering file content output.
 File contents are rendered in parallel, including syntax highlighting and Markdown rendering.